German Dative Case (der Dativ)

 In Which Situations Is Dative Case Used?

-• To identify the indirect object in German, locate the verb and ask, “wem (to whom) or was (to what)”.
+1. To identify the indirect object in German, start by locating the verb and asking, “Wem?” (to whom) or “Was?” (to what).

-Some common dative prepositions are listed in Table 1.4:
+Some common dative prepositions are outlined in Table 1.4:

 ausout of, from